github/vscode-codeql/extensions/ql-vscode/README.md

 1. Open a query (`.ql`) file.
 3. Right-click in the query window and select **CodeQL: Run Query**.
 Alternatively, open the Command Palette (**Ctrl+Shift+P** or **Cmd+Shift+P**), type `Run Query`, then select **CodeQL: Run Query**.

-The CodeQL CLI runs the query on the current database and reports progress in the bottom right corner of the application.
+The CodeQL extension runs the query on the current database using the CLI and reports progress in the bottom right corner of the application.
 When the results are ready, they're displayed in the CodeQL Query Results view.
 Use the dropdown menu to choose between different forms of result output.

-If the query fails with: `Query compilation failed.` Check that the query and the database are both for the same target language.
+If there are any problems running a query, a notification is displayed in the bottom right corner of the application.
+In addition to the error message, the notification includes details of how to fix the problem.

 ## What next?